symfony/ux/src/LiveComponent/doc/index.rst

 Define another route for your Component
 ---------------------------------------

-The default route for live components is ``/components/{_live_component}/{_live_action}`` If you have multiples firewalls in your app, you may want to specify another route for your component.
+The default route for live components is ``/components/{_live_component}/{_live_action}``.
-It may be useful if you want to get the current logged in user in your component.
+Sometimes it may be useful to customize this URL - e.g. so that the component lives under a specific firewall.

-To use another route, you need to declare it :
+To use a different route, first declare it:

 .. code-block:: yaml

-    # config/routes/attributes.yaml
+    # config/routes.yaml
     live_component_admin:
         path: /admin/_components/{_live_component}/{_live_action}
         defaults:
             _live_action: 'get'

-then specify this new route to your component :
+Then specify this new route on your component:

 .. code-block:: diff